NAvena9/02-Personal-Portfolio/README.md

 ## Project

-For this project I have created a simple portfolio of work to showcase my skills and talents to employers looking to fill a part-time or full-time position.
-An effective portfolio highlights the strongest work as well as the thought processes behind it. .
+For this project I have created a simple portfolio using the technologies HTML and CSS.
+This portfolio contains my recent work as well as some information about me such as contact information and facts about me.

+The general idea of this specific project, beside applying the knowledge acquired during the sessions, is to showcase my skills and talents to potential employers.